Introduction

 Real-World Data Overview

-RWD and RWE both have many valuable uses in healthcare, including patient recruitment for clinical trials, comparing drug efficacy, and monitoring drug safety.
-However, understanding the key differences between these two concepts is important.
+Both RWD and RWE have many valuable uses in healthcare, including patient recruitment for clinical trials, comparing drug efficacy, and monitoring drug safety.
+However, it is important to understand the key differences between these two concepts.

 What Is Real-World Data?

-The pharmaceutical industry has traditionally used randomized controlled trials when seeking approval of therapies, but the U.S. Food and Drug Administration (FDA) has been developing a framework and issuing guidance to support the use of real-world evidence, enabled by RWD, in regulatory decision-making.
-Additionally, technological improvements that protect patient privacy have expanded the possible sources of real-world data available to researchers.
+The pharmaceutical industry has traditionally used randomized controlled trials when seeking approval of therapies, but the U.S. Food and Drug Administration (FDA) has been developing a framework and issuing guidance to support the use of real-world evidence—enabled by RWD—in regulatory decision-making.
+Additionally, technological innovations that protect patient privacy have expanded the possible sources of real-world data available to researchers immensely.

 RWD comes from a variety of sources outside of traditional clinical trials.
 Researchers routinely collect patient data from sources such as: